Cumans: Golden Horde and Byzantine mercenaries

 The Cumans who remained scattered in the prairie of what is now southwest Russia joined the Mongol Golden Horde Khanate, and their descendants became assimilated with local populations including the Tatars.
 The cultural heritage of those Cuman–Kipchaks who remained was transferred to the Mongols, whose élite adopted many of the traits, customs, and language of the Cumans and Kipchaks; the Cumans, Kipchaks, and Mongols finally became assimilated through intermarriage and became the Golden Horde.
-Those Cumans, with the Turko-Mongols, adopted Islam in the second half of the 13th and the first half of the 14th century.
+Those Cumans, with the Turco-Mongols, adopted Islam in the second half of the 13th and the first half of the 14th century.

 The Cuman-Kipchaks, who were first seen in Byzantine resources in 1078, began to serve as mercenaries in the Byzantine army from the reign of Emperor Alexios I Komnenos.
 In 1086 Cumans devastated Byzantine settlements in the Balkans.
 Later the Cumans joined the Pechenegs and the former Hungarian king, Salomon, in plundering the Byzantine Balkan provinces.
 Subsequent to this, the Cumans gave aid to Tatos, the chief of Distra.
 In 1091 there was a disagreement in plunder shares between the Cumans and Pechenegs, which resulted in a breach between the two peoples; this contributed to the Cumans (led by Togortok/Tugorkan and Boniak, who had repeatedly raided Kievan Rus') joining Alexios I Komnenos against the Pechenegs in the Battle of Levounion.

 The Cumans invaded the Balkans a couple of weeks after the Battle of Kalka River large groups Cumans invaded Thrace where they pillaged towns that had recently come under the control of the Nicaean Empire.
 This continued until 1242 when Nicaean emperor John III Doukas Vatatzes, in response to the situation, won their favour with "gifts and diplomacy".
 Later, he succeeded in settling a group of Cumans in Anatolia, in the Meander valley and the region east of Philadelphia, and another group in the regions of Anatolia near Constantinople.